 If you are like me, you probably feel encouraged by the sort of wave happening where compassion and culture not only inform but also help connect one another.

 More and more people seem to be opening up and sharing their stories, individual histories and traditions on a larger scale and as tough as these last few years have been, I am inspired by the amount of advocacy and community that has taken shape.

-When I first ran across indigenous artist Michaela Goade, I was taken away by her whimsical illustrations and artistic style.
-Shes uses paint and beautiful, carefully placed layers of watercolors to tell her story.
-Michaela is native to Alaska and a part of the Tlingit and Haida Indian Tribes.
+When I first came across award-winning Indigenous illustrator Michaela Goade, I was taken away by her whimsical illustrations and artistic style and knew that I had to share her work.
+Her beautiful, carefully placed layers of watercolors speak for themselves.
+Goade is native to Alaska and a part of the Tlingit and Haida Indian Tribes.

-As I dug a bit deeper into her work, I was struck by this book.
+As I dug a bit deeper into her work, I was struck by this book, which won Goade the Caldecott Medal in 2021, making her the first Indigenous illustrator to receive the honor.
 The cover alone is powerful and the imagery is something that kids can immediately connect to.

-Helping children learn about culture and the emotions behind art history is something that we, as art teachers, get to do.
-The main theme of this reading is the ongoing issues with the Dakota pipeline and what that means to the native communities.
+Helping children learn about cultures, experiences and emotions communicated through art is something that we, as art teachers get to do.